talon-one/talon_one.js/docs/ManagementApi.md

 let opts = {
   'pageSize': 1000, // Number | The number of items in the response.
   'skip': 56, // Number | The number of items to skip when paging through large result sets.
-  'sandbox': false // Boolean | Indicates whether you are pointing to a sandbox or Live customer.
+  'sandbox': false // Boolean | Indicates whether you are pointing to a sandbox or live customer.
 };
 apiInstance.getCustomerProfiles(opts).then((data) => {
   console.log('API called successfully.
 Returned data: ' + data);